laradock/laradock/README-HUMI.md

 Clone the Humidock repo at the same level as your application repositories.

     Note: Humidock needs to live in the same directory as the applications it hosts.
-Ex: If the Laravel application lives in `~/code/humi/application`, then Humidock should live in `~/code/humi/dock`.
+If the Laravel application lives in `~/code/humi/application`, then Humidock should live in `~/code/humi/humidock`.

 ### Additional Docker Configuration

 #### Resolving applications

 Humidock will mount the Humi applications in the container.
-Humidock uses the the application's directory name.
+Humidock uses the the **application's directory name**.

 Verify the /nginx/sites/conf files point to the correct directories using the pattern `root /var/www/APP_FOLDER/public`.